SWL GRUNGE-MASTER .625

 I cut a plastic clothes hanger in to a fish hook like shape.
 I attached this plastic hook to the end of the wire antenna.
 I lightly stuffed that hook in to the plastic cylinder on the end of the pole.
 While standing on a step ladder, I guided the end of the pole up to a small tree branch that is 28 feet above the ground.
-When the plastic hook was around the small branch, I pulled the pole away, causing the hook to come out of the plastic cylinder on the end of the pole, thus hanging the antenna.
+When the plastic hook was around the small tree branch, I pulled the pole away, causing the hook to come out of the plastic cylinder on the end of the pole, thus hanging the antenna.

 This primitive installation has survived several wind, ice and snow storms.
 Snow and ice does not collect on the antenna, as the plastic insulation on the coax and top section wire is too oily to allow accumulation.

 HOME MADE 5/8 WAVE CB RADIO BASE STATION ANTENNA